antvis/G2/site/docs/manual/extra-topics/migration-from-g2v4.en.md

 order: 3
 ---

 > The G2 stack team will continue to maintain the v4 version and release patch version fixes for bugs, but will no longer receive new Feature Requests until the end of 2023.
-The original v4 official website has been migrated to<https://g2-v4.antv.vision/>。
+The original v4 official website has been migrated to https://g2-v4.antv.vision/。

-This article is intended to help those already familiar with G24.0 understand the differences between versions 4.0 and 5.0.
+This article aims to help users already familiar with G24.0 understand the differences between versions 4.0 and 5.0.
 Readers can choose to read the new document directly instead of reading this article from beginning to end.
-This article will highlight the changes in the APIs corresponding to various concepts between the two versions.
+This article will highlight the changes in the corresponding API for various concepts between the two versions.

 ## Dimension

-4.0's padding and appendPadding are an array, 5.0 splits it and modifies appendPadding to margin.
+In 4.0, the padding and appendPadding are an array, 5.0 splits it and modifies appendPadding to margin.

 ```js
 // 4.0